leblancmeneses/actions/README.md

 ```

-## Need help with your continuous delivery or k8s clusters?
+## Need Help?

 Large language models (LLMs) cannot solve your organization's people problems.
-If your software teams need help and are falling behind, consider an actual human
+If your software teams are struggling and falling behind, consider engaging an actual human expert who can identify product and development issues and provide solutions.

-who can spot and help steer the ship away from danger.
+Common areas where we can assist include continuous delivery, cloud migrations, Kubernetes cluster cost optimizations, and GitHub Actions.

 Contact us at [improvingstartups.com](https://improvingstartups.com).